scd-github/jsd-lab-website-template/index.md

 {% include section.html %}

-# Just Sustainability Design Lab
+# {% include icon.html icon="fa-solid fa-users" %} Just Sustainability Design Lab

 ## What We Do and Why